Healthdirect Free Australian health advice you can count on.

 • Vaccination is a way to protect yourself against certain infections.

-• Travelling can expose you to serious infectious diseases that do not occur in Australia.
+• Travelling can expose you to serious diseases that rarely occur in Australia.

 • You can protect yourself by becoming vaccinated against diseases that are more common overseas.